 General Franks implemented command and control structures on an ad hoc basis.
-Going into Afghanistan without a complex chain of command allowed Franks, Secretary Rumsfeld, and President Bush to have a direct line of communication with Colonel Mulholland's Task Force Dagger, and gave them access to almost real-time updates on the alpha teams' progress on the ground.
+Going into Afghanistan without a complex chain of command allowed Franks, Secretary Rumsfeld, and President Bush to have a direct line of communication with Colonel Mulholland's Task Force DAGGER, and gave them access to almost real-time updates on the alpha teams' progress on the ground.
 General Franks began the campaign without any unity of command below Central Command.
 As more conventional and support troops deployed to the region, Franks employed General Mikolashek's CFLCC and General Hagenbeck's CFLCC-Forward as additional layers of command, but both headquarters arrived understaffed relative to their mission and responsibilities.
-Pager, K-Bar, and Sword, which often conducted operations independently of CFLCC.
+They often had unclear command relationships with Task Forces DAGGER, K-BAR, and SWORD, which often conducted operations independently of CFLCC.
 Central Command and special operations forces planned and executed Tora Bora, for example, completely outside of Mikolashek's and Hagenbeck's headquarters.

 This "ad-hocracy," as some staff officers referred to it, had significant consequences for the campaign.
 The broad array of units and commands in Afghanistan included special forces, conventional infantry, logistics units, helicopter squadrons, CIA teams, Task Force 58 from Fifth Fleet, and Afghan militias.
 This variety ensured that the command and control situation remained complicated, fluid, and difficult to sort out for any one particular operation.
-During Anaconda, Central Command granted General Hagenbeck control of conventional units, special forces, and Afghan militias, but no command over Air Force assets.
-Additionally, U.S. commanders found it challenging, to say the least, to exercise any "control" over anti-Taliban militias, which caused friction and casualties at Kandahar, Tora Bora, and Anaconda.
+During ANACONDA, Central Command granted General Hagenbeck control of conventional units, special forces, and Afghan militias, but no command over Air Force assets.
+Additionally, U.S. commanders found it challenging, to say the least, to exercise any "control" over anti-Taliban militias, which caused friction and casualties at Kandahar, Tora Bora, and ANACONDA.